-Untitled 2012, Ralph Jackson, acrylic on canvas.
-From the collection of Lisa Kim and Kevin Puts.
+Untitled 2016, Ralph Jackson, acrylic on paper.
+From the collection of Chester Biscardi.
+Used with permission.

 The BMI Student Composer Awards is an annual competition open to young composers engaged in the study of classical music.
 Our oldest awards program in any genre, the competition has a prestigious history of discovering and encouraging many of today’s most prominent and talented young composers.

 BMI first established the Student Composer Awards in 1951, during the expansion of its classical music repertoire.
 A group of composers and educators met to create a platform that would recognize superior musical compositional ability and further the classical-music education of young talent.
 Since its inception, the competition has awarded nearly 600 scholarships to musicians, including fifteen Pulitzer Prize winners, and is widely regarded as the premier recognition for young composers of classical music in the Western Hemisphere.

 Co-sponsored by BMI and the BMI Foundation, awards totaling $20,000 are determined annually for vocal, instrumental, and/or electronic compositions submitted by students of classical music.
 All works are judged anonymously by a high-profile panel of classical composers that has in recent years included such icons of American music as Bernard Rands, Joseph Schwantner, Christopher Rouse, Tobias Picker, and Ingram Marshall as well as notable newer voices such as Kevin Puts, Kristin Kuster, and Sean Shepherd.
 Ellen Taaffe Zwilich, the first female composer in history to win the Pulitzer Prize for Music, serves as the permanent chair of the competition.